monsoonmaelstrom/book2/book2.md

 “You mean this key?”
 Davy asks as he pulls a key out of his pocket.
 A key which is definitely not the same key as the one in Alex’s hand.

 “You did it?
 It works?”
-I ask grinning.
+I ask, grinning.

 He nods.
 “Yes to both.”

-Before I can think better of it, I fling myself at Liam, who catches me, saying, “He did it!”
+Before I can think better of it, I fling myself at Liam, who catches me, rejoicing, “He did it!”

-“Yes, I heard,” Liam says before slowly setting me back down.
+“Yes, I heard,” Liam responds before slowly setting me back down.

-“Well, it’s not that bad, then,” I hear Alex say from behind me.
+“Well, it’s not that bad, then,” I hear Alex comment from behind me.

 “Shut up, Alex,” I tell him as I turn back to them.
 “How does it work?”

 “I was right in thinking the original key and locks had been forged from the same piece of metal—and I think that was done via magic too—so they had a preexisting tie to each other.
-Then magic was used to reinforce the connection so that the locks could only recognize the key which had been made at the same time.
+Then magic was used to reinforce the connection, so that the locks could only recognize the key which had been made at the same time.
 It’s not just the shape of the key, or the magic, or the metal.
 All three are required for it to function.”

 “That doesn’t explain how you got it to work.”

-“I’m getting there,” Davy tells me, as he sets the key down on the table.
+“I’m getting there,” Davy informs me, as he sets the key down on the table.
 “But you need to hear the background.”

 “Why?”